aws-samples/amazon-connect-custom-ccp/README.md

 $ npm run bootstrap
 $ npm run deploy
 ```

+**Adding additional stats**
+if you would like to add additional stats.
+You can do so by following the steps below:

+1. Create a new directory in the `ccp-cdk-infra/lib/lambdaCode` directory the directory name is the name of the lambda.
+Inside the directory add an index.js file.
+Ensure this function follows the other lambads in returning the `Access-Control-Allow-Origin` and `Access-Control-Allow-Credentials`

+2. Update the `dependsOnConnectPolicy` array in `ccp-stack.js` by adding the name of your new lambda.

+3. Update the  `allresources`  array in `ccp-stack.js` for API Gateway by adding the following `{ Type: <method>, Name: <resource_name>, Lambda: <new_function_name> }`.
+Method should be an HTTP method.

 ### UI
 <img width="1440" alt="Screen Shot 2022-06-30 at 3 10 46 PM" src="https://user-images.githubusercontent.com/7748458/176787375-672d2ec3-9958-4106-86e4-32a4afa10a16.png">